tcosse/google-maps-co2/README.md

 This project is under development.
-The website in production can be found here : https://my-google-maps-co2.osc-fr1.scalingo.io/

 The objective is to create a website to analyse your Google Location History in order to calculate the carbon footprint of your trips.